Diverterless supersonic inlet: History

-Initial research into the DSI was done by Antonio Ferri in the 1950s, and further developed & optimized by Lockheed Martin in the early 1990s using computational fluid dynamics.
+Initial research into the concept was done by Antonio Ferri in the 1950s and was then known as the "Ferri scoop"; it was incorporated in some supersonic designs such as the XF8U-3 Crusader III and the SSM-N-9 Regulus II.
+The concept was further developed & optimized by Lockheed Martin in the early 1990s using 3-D computational fluid dynamics (CFD) as part of an independent research and development (IRAD) project for an efficient and affordable (reduced cost and weight) Mach 2-class inlet design, and was subsequently termed "diverterless supersonic inlet" (DSI).
 The first Lockheed DSI was flown on 11 December 1996 as part of a Technology Demonstration project.
-It was installed on an F-16 Block 30 fighter, replacing the aircraft's original intake diverter.
-The modified F-16 demonstrated a maximum speed of Mach 2.0 (Mach 2.0 is the F-16's clean certified maximum speed) and handling characteristics similar to a normal F-16.
-It was also shown that subsonic specific excess power was slightly improved.
+It was installed on an F-16 Block 30 fighter, replacing the aircraft's original pitot-type intake that included a diverter.
+The modified F-16 demonstrated a maximum speed of Mach 2.0 (the F-16's clean certified maximum speed) and handling characteristics similar to a normal F-16 with no engine stalls or anomalies, validating CFD predictions.
+It was also shown that pressure recovery was comparable at transonic and superior at supersonic speeds; subsonic specific excess power was also slightly improved.

-The DSI concept was introduced into the JAST/JSF program as a trade study item in mid-1994.
+The DSI concept was introduced into the Joint Advanced Strike Technology (JAST) program, which later became the Joint Strike Fighter (JSF) program, as a trade study item in mid-1994.
 It was compared with a traditional "caret" style inlet.
 The trade studies involved additional CFD, testing, and weight and cost analyses.

-A DSI was incorporated into the design of the Lockheed Martin F-35 Lightning II in 2000 after proving to be 30% lighter and showing lower production and maintenance costs over traditional inlets while still meeting all performance requirements.
+A DSI was incorporated into the Lockheed Martin JSF design after proving to be 30% lighter and showing lower production and maintenance costs over traditional inlets while still meeting all performance requirements; the weight savings were primarily due to the elimination of the bleed and bypass systems.
+It was flown on the X-35 in 2000 and further refined for the production F-35.

+This concept, also called "bump inlet", has also been employed by Chinese aircraft designers, with the first production iteration from Chengdu Aircraft Design Institute on the JF-17.
+This first design still had a bleed system with suction holes on the bump for additional boundary layer control.
+Chengdu further refined its DSI designs with the full elimination of bleed and bypass systems with efficient pressure recovery up to Mach 2, and incorporated it into the J-10B/C and J-20.
+Research indicated that the DSI's pressure recovery is considerably better than a pitot-type inlet and only slightly lower than a caret inlet while being lighter and less costly; the DSI thus replaced the caret inlet during the J-20's design process.
+Shenyang Aircraft Corporation has also incorporated the DSI into the FC-31/J-35.

+Sukhoi incorporated a bump intake for its T-75 LTS (Лёгкий Тактический Самолёт - ЛТС, Light Tactical Aircraft), later designated as Su-75.
+The incorporation of the intake shape (called "U-shape") is meant to reduce the aircraft's RCS compared to the company's preceding Su-57 design.